aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 - `usingDefaultFontFromFile` **specifies default font from file**, ensuring the PDF uses this font when the original is missing.
 - The resulting PDF preserves the intended look.

-### Step 3: Save Using Document Fonts Subsystem with Default Font from Stream
+### Step 3: save using document fonts subsystem with default font from stream

 Sometimes the font may be stored in a database or received over a network.
 This example shows how to **use a font stream**—a common **load custom font java** technique.